jhpyle/docassemble/_docs/installation.md

 Python 2.7 version.
 Keep in mind, however, that Python 2.7 [will not be maintained] after January 1, 2020.

+Note that [mod_wsgi] and [mod_php] can conflict with one another.
+If [mod_php] is enabled, [mod_wsgi] may terminate with a segmentation fault.
+Thus it may not be possible for [mod_wsgi] to share a server with PHP applications.
+This does not always happen, however; the cause may not be PHP itself but rather a library loaded by PHP.

 The `pip.conf` file is necessary because it enables the use of [GitHub] package references in the `setup.py` files of **docassemble** extension packages.
 The [ndg-httpsclient] module, which is a